Act 1, Scene 1

 In which the majesty of buried Denmark

-The play opens with a ghostly encounter in the dead of night outside the castle in Elsinore.
-In these lines, Horatio accuses the Ghost of usurping the night (to usurp is to seize power illegitimately) and demands to know why the ghost looks just like the late King Hamlet.
-Although the ghost quickly leaves without answering, this mysterious encounter sets an ominous tone and establishes the world of the play as one in which supernatural beings can interact with the living.
+The play opens with a ghostly encounter in the dead of night outside the castle in Elsinore where all the scenes in the play will be set.
+In this quote, Horatio accuses the Ghost of usurping the night (to usurp is to seize power illegitimately) and demands to know why the Ghost looks just like the late King Hamlet.
+Although the Ghost quickly leaves without answering, this mysterious encounter sets an ominous tone and establishes the setting of the play as one in which supernatural beings can interact with the living.

 At least, the whisper goes so: our last king,